 Understanding SPDR Gold Trust's Unusual Options Activity

-SPDR Gold Trust (NYSE:GLD) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $169.01 following the option alert.
+Shares of SPDR Gold Trust (NYSE:GLD) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $168.72.

 - Option Type: SWEEP